-- Turn the key in the lock, without unscrewing the cap, clockwise through 180°. - Remove the key and close the flap until it clicks into place.
-The tank cap is secured with an anti-loss attachment
+- Turn the key in the lock, without releasing the cap in the clockwise direction 180°. - Remove the key and close the flap until it clicks into place.
+The tank cap is secured with an anti-loss attachment.

 The tank flap is at the rear of the vehicle on the right.